randhayoga/melodiAja/README.md

 > \[NOTICE\] This project is unfinished and discontinued.
 The project wasn't meant to be a production-ready application to begin with.
-As the code writer I would say that the code (especially the frontend) is a jumbled mess so... that's also one of the reason the project won't be continued.
+As the code writer I would say that the code (especially the frontend) is a jumbled mess (I was clueless on how I should write the code and ended up sorta like combining functional-component and class-component approach into one weird thingamajig) so... that's also one of the reason the project won't be continued.
 Anyway, thanks for your visit!

 <br />
 <div align="center">